-- 4 Continued co-operation between sportsmen's groups, such as The Vermont Association of Snow Travelers (VAST), and private landowners should be encouraged so responsible enjoyment of nature will not be encumbered by trespassing problems.
-Selectmen: on-going - Development and maintenance of trails in remote areas by public or private sector should be encouraged to provide the opportunity for serious hiking.
+4. Continued co-operation between sportsmen's groups, such as The Vermont Association of Snow Travelers (VAST) and Vermont All-Terrain Vehicle Association (VASA), and private landowners should be encouraged so responsible enjoyment of nature will not be encumbered by trespassing problems.

+5. Development and maintenance of trails in remote areas by public or private sector should be encouraged to provide the opportunity for serious hiking.